Deutsch: Ergebnis / Español: Resultado / Português: Resultado / Français: Résultat / Italiano: Risultato

 - Fitness Competitions: Participants showcasing physical results in Bodybuilding or fitness contests.

-- Health Improvements: Reduced Blood Pressure or Cholesterol levels following a workout regimen.
+- Health Improvements: Reduced Blood Pressure or Cholesterol levels following a workout Regimen.

 Risks and Challenges